 - Tax on the S-portion of an ESBT.
 Multiply line 20b by the highest rate applicable to individuals.
-Include the tax in the total on line 21b. - REMIC Annual Tax

-Enter the \$800 REMIC annual tax on line 21b and line 28, total tax.
-REMIC annual tax is not eligible for exemption credits.
+Include the tax in the total on line 21b. - REMIC Annual Tax Enter the \$800 REMIC annual tax on line 21b and line 28, total tax.
+REMIC annual tax is not and line 28, total tax.
+REMIC annual tax is no eligible for exemption credits.
 Line 21c - QSF tax